brrygrdn/corundum/README.md

 ### A note on Vagrantfile.pkg

 This file contains some default ports and symlinks that are duplicated in the main Vagrantfile.
-Feel free to omit this if you would rather set these directly in your project's Vagrantfile.-/**
+Feel free to omit this if you would rather set these directly in your project's Vagrantfile.

 ## Using Corundum in a project